 Harvard Summer School students are eligible to sublet a Harvard University Housing room or apartment during the time of their Harvard affiliation.
-Visit www.harvardhousingoffcampus.com, click on the "Housing" tab at the top, and then filter by "HUH Sublet."
+To find a sublet, visit www.harvardhousingoffcampus.com, click on the "Housing" tab, and filter by "HUH Sublet."

-The Harvard Divinity School also has a limited number of rental apartments available to Harvard-affiliated students during the summer.
+The Harvard Divinity School has a limited number of rental apartments available to Harvard-affiliated students during the summer.

 High School Students

 Secondary School Program students should discuss options with a member of the program staff.

 Pre-College Program students must live in on-campus housing.